![]() |

 The main requirements for actually strike the company off are that the directors need to sign a statement in the prescribed form confirming, amongst other things, that all of the above conditions have been met.
 Then two notices have to be served in Gazette (separated by at least three months).

-Once everything is completed, the company will be removed the official register and will be dissolved.
+Once everything is completed, the company will be removed from the official register and will be dissolved.

 Further Information